apify/apify-docs/docs/proxy/google_serp_proxy.md

 *   Google Search (`http://www.google.<country domain>/search`).
 *   Google Shopping (`http://www.google.<country domain>/search?tbm=shop`).

+> Google SERP proxy can **only** be used for Google Search and Shopping.
+It cannot be used to access other websites.

 When using the proxy, **pricing is based on the number of requests made**.

 To use Google SERP proxy or for more information, [contact us](https://apify.com/contact).